Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Additionally, Temple’s special teams ranked first in the MAC in kickoff returns and second in net punting and punt returns.
 Those units also ranked fourth, 14th and 23rd nationally.
 Temple won nine games during Smith’s season, including its first bowl win (37-15 over Wyoming in the Gildan New Mexico Bowl) in 32 years.

-Smith, who attended Dublin Coffman High School and who is a 2007 graduate of the University of Florida with a degree in sports management, and his wife Courtney have a young son, Cameron, and a daughter, Quinn Olivia.
+Smith, the grandson of former Ohio State head coach Earle Bruce, attended Dublin Coffman High School.
+He is a 2007 graduate of the University of Florida with a degree in sports management.
+He has a young son, Cameron, and a daughter, Quinn Olivia.

 Hometown: Dublin, Ohio